 They have the property skills and the know-how, but don’t understand any real estate marketing strategies.

 That’s what I’ll be teaching you today.
-By the end of this article, you’ll know exactly how to gain more clients and marketing your real estate business properly.
+By the end of this article, you’ll know exactly how to gain more clients and have plenty of real estate marketing ideas.

 Sit back and enjoy the commissions rolling in.

 Do real estate agents need a website?
 If you want to get more real estate buyer and sell leads, then the answer is yes.